Brazil closes border with Guyana - Guyana Chronicle

 On Wednesday, President Jair Bolsonaro had already determined the partial closure of the border with Venezuela.

-In the state of Roraima, 14 suspected cases of COVID-19 were reported but of this number 9 were discarded.Brazilian media reports have noted that most of the cases of the virus have been made in Sao Paolo
+In the state of Roraima, 14 suspected cases of COVID-19 were reported but of this number 9 were discarded.Brazilian media reports have noted that most of the cases of the virus have been made in Sao Paulo.

+Globally, statistics on the pandemic as recorded by the World Health Organisation (WHO) are climbing with 207,855 cases reported in 166 countries.Of the total cases, 8,648 persons have died.